meghrajranaware23/bodyiq-policies/privacy-policy.md

 - **Uninstalling the app will permanently delete all locally stored data**

 ### International Data Transfers
-Only your email address may be transferred to and processed in countries other than your own, including the United States where our service providers operate.
-We ensure appropriate safeguards are in place to protect your email data during international transfers.
+Only your email address and subscription data may be transferred to and processed in countries other than your own, including the United States where our service providers operate.
+We ensure appropriate safeguards are in place to protect your data during international transfers.

 ## Data Sharing and Disclosure

 ### With Service Providers
 We share limited data with trusted third-party service providers:
-- **Supabase:** Email address storage only
+- **Supabase:** Email address and subscription data storage
+- **RevenueCat:** Subscription management and payment processing
 - **Google Gemini AI:** Temporary image analysis processing (images not stored)
 - **Resend:** Email delivery and notification services
 - **App Store Platforms:** Google Play Services and Apple App Store